Robust Bayesian variable selection with sub-harmonic priors: Introduction

 where $m_F(\bm{y})$ is the marginal density under the full model.
 In Bayesian model selection,

 is typically selected as the best model.

-In this paper, the main focus is on $ \BF\gvf $, not $\pi_{\bgm} $.
+In this paper, the main focus is on $ \BF\gvf $, not $\PR(\mcM_{\bgm}) $.
 Hence our main aim is to propose and study specifications for the prior distribution of the parameters for each submodel $\mcM_{\bgm}$.
+We have four main goals, three of which are motivated by results in \cite{Maru-Straw-2005} on minimax generalized Bayes (GB) ridge regression estimators. \cite{Maru-Straw-2005} give a class of separable priors that lead to GB estimators which do not depend on the particular underlying \sss error distribution and are simultaneously minimax for all such distributions with finite second moment.
+Within this class, a subclass was found such that the GB estimators had simple analytical forms.

+One corresponding goal in this paper is to find conditions on the prior distributions that lead to robustness of the Bayesian variable selection procedure in the sense that the Bayes factors are independent of the particular \sss error distribution, these conditions turn out to be separability condition as in \cite{Maru-Straw-2005}.

+The second is to find, among this separable class of priors, a subclass for which the corresponding GB estimators in each submodel are admissible and (at least nearly) minimax over the entire \sss class.
+This is achieved by choosing the ``sub-harmonic priors'' on $\bbe_{\bgm}$ described in Section \ref{sec:prior}.
 In particular, the joint density we consider for $\mcM_\bgm $ has the form

 for $\bm{\theta}_{\bgm}=(\theta_1,\dots,\theta_{q_{\bgm}})'=(\bm{X}'_{\bgm} \bm{X}_{\bgm})^{1/2}\bbe_{\bgm}$ and a non-random hyper-parameter $\nu$ with $0< \nu< q_{\bgm}$.
 Since the term including $\bm{\theta}_{\bgm}$ in the prior above, $ \|\bm{\theta}_{\bgm} \|^{-q_{\bgm}+\nu}$ for $0<\nu<\min(2,q_{\bgm})$, is known as a sub-harmonic function, that is,